circonus/irondb-docs/monitoring.md

 ### JSON Tagged Format

+**The tag format is still in development.
+Names of metrics and tags may change without warning.**

 If provided the query string `format=tagged`, both endpoints will produce metrics with [stream tags](/tags.md) instead of the hierarchy used in the default format.
 The same metric from above is represented in tagged format as: